Bikeman868/RestDB/README.md

 For optimal performance split each file set into a number of files eaqual to the number of CPUs in the machine and store these files on different physical disk volumes.

+### Table orientations
+When you create tables in a database you can choose row oriented, column oriented or graph oriented.
+You can only make this choice when the table is created, this can not be changed later, and the choice you make has a big impact on performance.

+Row oriented tables have a fixed column schema, thst is to say that columns can be added and removed, but every row in the table has the exact same columns so modifying the column schema requires every row in the table to be rewritten.
+With this table orientation rows are stored consecutively in the data file with a whole number of rows per page of data.
+Rows can not span page boundaries.
+This is the best choice if will typically be locating data based on multiple column values then returning most of the columns in every matching row.

+Column oriented tables organize data storage in column order making it much more efficient to return one column of data but much less efficient to return all of the columns for a single row.
+This is because the column values for a single row are in different pages and far apart on the physical storage medium.
+This is the best choice if you want to locate all records that match a specific pattern in a given column and return the contents of that column.

+Graph oriented tables are different from the other types because they store relationships as data that can be searched and returned just like records.
+For example in a row oriented table to find all the employees of a company we would create an index on the CompanyID field of the Employee table then search this index for employees with a specific CompanyID but in a graph oriented table the list of company to employee relationships is stored separately from the employee data and can be queried much more efficiently.
+The advangates of graph tables are more pronounced when you start adding properties to relationships and use these properties to locate relationships.
+For example in the Employee to Company relationship I can store the employee's start date then easily find all employees who have been employed less than a year without touching the employee table at all.